Tax Guide for Restaurant Owners

 Inventory Controls

-You should keep records of purchases for resale separate from records of supplies and items not for resale.
+You should keep your records of purchases for resale separate from your records of supplies and items not for resale.
 Your records should also accurately track your inventory of goods from the time they are purchased to the time they are sold or used.

 Having strict inventory controls can help you save money and stay competitive.